enatsek/Debian-Ubuntu/HAProxyOnDebianUbuntu.md

 ## 0. Specs
 ---
 ### 0.0.
 Abstract
 High Availability Load Balancing with Letsencrypt free certificates HTTPS support.

 ### 0.1.
 Definitions
 HAProxy is a powerful software for Load Balancing.

-It can be used for Level 4 (TCP) or Level 7 (Http) load balancing.
+It can be used for Level 4 (TCP) or Level 7 (HTTP) load balancing.
 That  means you can use it to share load on web sites or directly client server  programs.

 ### 0.2.
 Configurations